PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

 Prefect sets values for each attribute before giving the configuration to the worker.
 If you want to customize the values of these attributes, use the [`prepare_for_flow_run`](/api-ref/prefect/workers/base/#prefect.workers.base.BaseJobConfiguration.prepare_for_flow_run) method.

-Here's an example `prepare_for_flow_run` method that sets add a label to the execution environment:
+Here's an example `prepare_for_flow_run` method that adds a label to the execution environment:

 ```python
 def prepare_for_flow_run(